sgmurphy/wordpress-plugins/simply-static/readme.txt

 Automatically minfiy HTML, CSS and JavaScript files on your static site.

 We can even minify inline CSS & JavaScript.

+= Image Optimization =

+Automatically optimize images on your static website with our ShortPixel API integration.

 = Optimization =